Helpful Hints for Your Admission to the Claudia Black Young Adult Center

 It is important to remember that all luggage and personal items will be searched upon arrival at the Claudia Black Young Adult Center.

 For confidentiality reasons, cell phones/smartphones will not be allowed on campus.
-You may bring your cell phone/smartphone but these items will be held by staff.
+If a patient brings a cell phone or camera onto The Meadows property, it will be stored in a locked cabinet in the Medical Services Department until their departure.
 Patients will be provided the opportunity to make one initial phone call upon admission to verify arrival.
 There is a three day waiting period after admission before patients are permitted to use the phone.
-Monitored phone times are designated four times daily.
-Please bring a phone card or you may purchase a phone card from the bookstore.
+Monitored phone times are designated four times per week with 15-minute limits.
 There is a TV for use in the peer lounge.

 No visitors are allowed for the first Sunday a patient is on campus, or if a patient has been on campus less than seven days.
 Visiting hours are 12:00 p.m. to 4:00 p.m. on Sundays and major holidays.